spacetelescope/jwql/README.md

 Official API documentation can be found on [ReadTheDocs](https://jwql.readthedocs.io)

 The `jwql` application is currently under heavy development.
 The `1.0` release is expected in 2019.
-Currently, a development version of the web application can be found at [dljwql.stsci.edu](dljwql.stsci.edu).
+Currently, a development version of the web application can be found at [https://dljwql.stsci.edu](https://dljwql.stsci.edu).

 ## Prerequisites